← home

 - FLASK_DEBUG=1

 Now we are all set to start our little experiment.
-We have a redis container running on port 6379 and a flask container running on localhost:5000.
-Let’s add a simple api to test whether our tiny web application works.
+We have a Redis container running on port 6379 and a Flask container running on localhost:5000.
+Let’s add a simple API to test whether our tiny web application works.

 from flask import Flask